wakywayne/WakyWayneBlog/posts/Strapi-Headless-cms.md

 ---
 title: 'Strapi'
 date: 'September 22, 2022'
-excerpt: 'Strapi is an excellent headless cms great for any simple app you want to get off the ground quickly!'
+excerpt: 'Strapi is an excellent headless cms great for any simple app you want to get off the ground quickly'
 cover_image: ''
 category: 'FrameWorks'
 author: 'WayneCarl'